pkutaj/pkutaj.github.io/_posts/2019-12-28-PS-copy-pwd-clipboard.md

 ---
 layout: post
-title: PS > copy current path with single command
+title: PowerShell > copy current path with single command
 last_modified_at:
 ---
 ## the case